Skip to content

 Launch

-GHOSt-1 and GHOSt-2, the first satellites of Orbital Sidekick’s planned GHOSt constellation, were successfully launched on 15 April 2023 at 06:48 am UTC onboard the Transporter 7 rideshare mission on a SpaceX Falcon 9 rocket, from Vandenberg Space Force Base in California.
+GHOSt-1 and GHOSt-2, the first two satellites of Orbital Sidekick’s planned GHOSt constellation, were successfully launched on 15 April 2023 at 06:48 am UTC onboard the Transporter 7 rideshare mission on a SpaceX Falcon 9 rocket, from Vandenberg Space Force Base in California.

 Orbit